Click on link to go straight to SGS Lectures or Other Shropshire Meetings and check out our Facebook page for current news and views.

 Wednesday 14 February 2018: 7.00pm start: AGM followed by reports on the Society's field trips, rock hops and field work projects and a talk by one of the committee members.
 In 2016 this was ably given by Martin Carruthers.
 It was entitled “Darwin’s Delights” and concerned part of a National Curriculum module for year 6 (9-10 year olds).
 This introduced fossils & evolution and has recently been developed following a request to the SGS for help from a local school.
 Note that the AGM has now moved from December to February.

-Wednesday 14 March 2018: Insight to the Black Country UNESCO Geopark project (guest speaker: Graham Worton, project lead for the Black Country Global Geopark project and keeper of geology at Dudley Council)
+Wednesday 14 March 2018: Postponed due to non-availability of speaker Insight to the Black Country UNESCO Geopark project (guest speaker: Graham Worton, project lead for the Black Country Global Geopark project and keeper of geology at Dudley Council)

 Below is a list of events organised by other societies that may be of interest to Members.
 Note that a charge may be levied for attendance.
 Prior booking is recommended - contact details are shown where known.
 Details of the organisations are also listed here.